kcx1/File_Cleanup/README.md

 Example:

 ~~~
-*/5 * * * * python3 /Users/kcx1/Documents/Configurations/File_Cleanup/DesktopCleanUp.py >> /Users/kcx1/Documents/Configurations/File_Cleanup/CleanUpLogs.txt 2>&1
+*/5 * * * *  /Users/kcx1/miniforge3/envs/dev/bin/fclean >> /dev/null 2>&1
 ~~~

-* NOTE: I did not call python verbosely.
-I simply call the python that is in my $PATH.
-You may need to use the absolute path for your Python interpreter.
-(Being explicit is best practice.)
+* There you go - the script will run every 5 minutes and will keep your folders clean.

 __Want to change the frequency the script runs?__ https://crontab.guru/